rethinkdb/rethinkdb-rs/5-deploying-rethinkdb/cluster-on-startup.md

    May be 'all' or an IP address, loopback addresses are enabled by default.
    *Default*: all local addresses

-* `canonical-address` &mdash; Address that other rethinkdb instances will use to connect to this machine.
+* `canonical-address` &mdash; Address that other rethinkdb instances will use to connect to this server.
   It can be specified multiple times.

 * `http-port`, `driver-port`, and `cluster-port` &mdash; the web UI